A couple of English mid-1980s yuppies in London. They had the big hair. They had the brains. They had the looks. They made lots of money.

 At that point, President Carter was still in charge at the White House, and the booming busting part of the 1980s was not in sight.
 So, we seem to have quite an innocent local word, not an approval word by any means, but lacking the vehement condemnation and international infamy which would later follow.

-After the election and inauguration of President Ronald Reagan in 1981 (he was elected in November 1980) this began to change.
+After the inauguration of President Ronald Reagan in 1981 (he was elected in November 1980) this began to change.
 The term "yuppie" caught fire and was applied to the type of person who flocked to the stock exchange and lived a highly excessive lifestyle, taking full advantage of the new political regime.

 The American 'Newsweek' magazine , in its December 31st issue, declared 1984 "The Year Of The Yuppie".
 With $600 a month workouts available at the new Definitions Gym in New York (most of us lesser mortals never worked out in those days), continuing "gentrification" of quaint neighbourhoods, property values soaring, Presidential candidate Gary Hart, and the ex-flophouse in Milwaukee which became a "mecca for social drinkers" (complete with ceiling fans) what wasn't there to love?